ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-ov.md

       1. Configure OIDC integration between IBM Cloud Pak for Multicloud Management and Infrastructure management.
       2. Deploy the ibm-management-im-install operand.
       3. Create a connection for the functional operators.
-      4. Download and run the automation script to enable navigation to Infrastructure management with {{site.data.keyword.cloud_pak}}.
+      4. Download and run the automation script to enable navigation to Infrastructure management with IBM Cloud Pak for Multicloud Management.
-   - To install Infrastructure management as a containerized deployment, see [Deploying Infrastructure management as a containerized deployment (podified)]((https://test.cloud.ibm.com/docs/cloud-pak-multicloud-management?topic=cloud-pak-multicloud-management-option-2-deploying-infrastructure-management-as-a-containerized-deployment).
+   - To install Infrastructure management as a containerized deployment, see [Deploying Infrastructure management as a containerized deployment (podified)](https://test.cloud.ibm.com/docs/cloud-pak-multicloud-management?topic=cloud-pak-multicloud-management-option-2-deploying-infrastructure-management-as-a-containerized-deployment).

 ### Option 2.
 Install Infrastructure management as a virtual machine appliance.
    - Installing Infrastructure management as a virtual machine appliance consists of these steps.